Hillcrest, Queens, NY

 From a Gilded Age Retreat to a Thriving Community

-The history of Hillcrest dates back to the early 20th century, when the area was developed with a focus on creating a high-end, residential community.
-The neighborhood's name is a direct nod to its topography, as it is situated on one of the higher points in Queens, offering a distinct sense of elevation and natural beauty.
-The area's development was characterized by a focus on spacious, single-family homes and a deliberate effort to maintain a park-like feel.
-Over the decades, its proximity to major educational institutions, like St. John's University, has added to its appeal, attracting a stable and diverse population.
+The history of Hillcrest dates back to the early 20th century, when the area was developed as a high-end residential community.
+The neighborhood's name is a direct nod to its topography; it is situated on one of the highest points in Queens, providing natural drainage and scenic elevation that was highly prized by Gilded Age developers.

 A Community that Cultivates and Connects